 When Should You Propagate Cactus Pads?

-Propagating cacti during the active growth season will ensure that your plant has enough time to develop a strong root system before Winter’s arrival.
+Propagating cacti during the active growth season ensures that your plant has enough time to develop a strong root system before winter arrives.

-On the other hand, we must avoid propagating cactus pads during their dormancy period, especially during frost or when the temperature drops below freezing.
+On the other hand, it’s crucial to avoid propagating cactus pads during their dormancy period, especially when there’s frost or the temperature drops below freezing.

-The reason for this is that the plant will not be actively growing, and therefore, it will not have enough energy to produce new roots or develop any further growth.
+The reason for this is that the plant will not be actively growing, and therefore, it will not have enough energy to produce new roots or experience further growth.

 Furthermore, during the dormancy period, cacti are particularly sensitive to diseases.

-Also, you should avoid propagating cactus pads if the plant is showing any signs of distress, such as wilting or shriveling up.
+Additionally, you should refrain from propagating cactus pads if the plant is showing any signs of distress, such as wilting or shriveling up.

 It’s best to wait until the plant has recovered before propagating it.